 Applied Health and Community Support

-The Associate Degree in Applied Health and Community Support brings together the vocational streams of health, community and social services.
+The Associate Degree in Applied Health and Community Support brings together the streams of health and community services.

 This course has been developed to address areas of workforce need and respond to significant changes in service and consumer expectations in the health and community services industry.
 You will be equipped to work in person-centred ways, and to understand and apply a range of approaches to promote individual, organisational and community health and wellbeing.

 This degree introduces you to a career in the health and community services sectors, as well as an opportunity to accelerate progression within a current job.